Data Contract CLI

 spark.conf.set(“spark.databricks.delta.schema.typeCheck.enabled”, “false”)

+The export function transforms a specified data contract into a comprehensive Great Expectations JSON suite.
 If the contract includes multiple models, you need to specify the names of the schema/models you wish to export.

-datacontract export datacontract.yaml --format great-expectations --model orders
+datacontract export great-expectations datacontract.yaml --schema-name orders

 The export creates a list of expectations by utilizing:

-##### Additional Arguments
+Additional Arguments

 To further customize the export, the following optional arguments are available:

-datacontract export --format rdf --rdf-base https://www.example.com/ datacontract.yaml
+datacontract export rdf --base https://www.example.com/ datacontract.yaml

 Having the data contract inside an RDF Graph gives us access the following use cases:

-#### DBT & DBT-SOURCES
+DBT & DBT-SOURCES

-If a server is selected via the `--server` option (based on the `type` of that server) then the DBT column `data_types` match the expected data types of the server.
+The export function converts the datacontract to dbt models in YAML format, with support for SQL dialects.
+If a server is selected via the --server option (based on the type of that server) then the DBT column data_types match the expected data types of the server.
+If no server is selected, then it defaults to snowflake.

 The export function converts the data contract specification into a StructType Spark schema.
 The returned value is a Python code picture of the model schemas.
+Spark DataFrame schema is defined as StructType.
+For more details about Spark Data Types please see the spark documentation

 The export function converts the data contract specification into an avro schema.
 It supports specifying custom avro properties for logicalTypes and default values.